warmana/cloudant-docs-fork/source/includes/guides/_warehousing.md

 With your documents available in a relational warehouse you can base your model on a fixed set of table definitions.
 Only documents that fit the table schema can get loaded while violations are rejected.
 You can train your models with consistent data using a fixed relational schema.

-3 - Data Warehouses can assert data integrity through constraints.
-No two records can have the same primary key, foreign keys guarantee that records are complete, and functions are available to validate the record against business rules.
-Uniqueness, correctness, and completeness are key requirements for any enterprise service and loading your Cloudant documents into a data warehouse will help you meet these requirements.

-`Data Warehouses` are a mature and important technology and Cloudant provides a tight integration with relational data warehouses.
+### Data integrity assertion

+Data Warehouses can use constraints to assert data integrity.
+For example:
+- No two records can have the same primary key.
+- Foreign keys guarantee that records are complete.
+- Functions are available to validate records against business rules.

+Uniqueness,
+correctness,
+and completeness are essential requirements for any enterprise service.
+Loading your Cloudant documents into a data warehouse helps you meet these requirements.

 ### Cloudant and Data Warehousing

+Data Warehouses are a mature and important technology.
+Cloudant provides a tight integration with relational data warehouses, giving you the benefit of this technology.

-IBM Cloudant has a basic warehousing capability, in the form of [MapReduce views](using_views.html) that enable you to perform a range of basic analytical tasks.
+IBM Cloudant has a basic warehousing capability built in, in the form of [MapReduce views](using_views.html) that enable you to perform a range of basic analytical tasks.

-For more advanced warehousing tasks, it helps to have the additional capabilities provided by warehousing services such as [IBM dashDB](http://www-01.ibm.com/software/data/dashdb/).
+For more advanced warehousing tasks, you can leverage the full capabilities provided by the IBM cloud-based warehousing service [IBM dashDB](http://www-01.ibm.com/software/data/dashdb/).

 When you use IBM Cloudant,
 you have integrated and easy access to advanced warehousing capabilities,